-The candy-colored wearables…the souped-up medical carts…the algorithm-enabled triage and cockpit-like dashboards!
-Telemedicine technology and tools available today are so appealing and so clearly useful that you may be tempted to just buy something now and then figure out how to fit it into your organization.
+The candy-colored wearables…the souped-up medical carts…the cockpit-like dashboards!
+The telehealth tools available today are so appealing and so clearly useful that you may be tempted to just buy something now and then figure out how to use it.
 On the other hand, you may feel afraid to make any decision, overwhelmed by the sheer number of virtual medicine options out there.
 Here’s a tip: before you make a move, ask yourself these questions.

 1. What will success look like when you have achieved it?

-2. How well is your virtual medicine project aligned with what you currently provide?
+2. How well is your telehealth project aligned with care you currently provide?

 When adding a virtual care element to your current program, it’s best to work within your existing workflows as much as you can.
-Your staff (and patients) will find it much easier to accommodate something new if the process is familiar.
+Your staff (and patients) will find it much easier to accommodate telehealth if the workflows are similar.
 So, for example, if you can keep the scheduling process the same, whether the visit is virtual or on-site, that’s a win.
-On a related note, try not to wall off or separate your virtual care program from the other things you do.
+On a related note, try not to wall off or separate your telehealth program from the other things you do.
 Integrate it.
 Make it clear delivering virtual medical care is destined to become part of “the way we deliver care here.”

 3. How comfortable is your staff with technology?
 Your patients?

-4. What is your virtual care program’s impact on your bottom line?
+4. What is your telehealth program’s impact on your bottom line?

 In considering the financial impact of providing, or utilizing virtual care, start by getting a handle on your cost of care delivery today.
-Then you can compare it to the new cost of care using a virtual solution.
+Then you can compare it to the new cost of care using telehealth.
 Here are 6 primary elements of that cost equation, and a sampling of associated line items, which vary based on your specific situation:

-- Start-up investment in the solution (equipment, peripherals, software, tablets, cell phones, consulting, training, initial supplies)
+- Start-up investment in telehealth (equipment, peripherals, software, tablets, cell phones, consulting, training, initial supplies)

-- Ongoing cost of operation of the solution (new or reassigned FTEs, travel reimbursement for telepresenters, transaction fees, maintenance fees, language translation fees, changes to billing fees)
+- Ongoing cost of the telehealth operation (new or reassigned FTEs, travel reimbursement for telepresenters, transaction fees, maintenance fees, language translation fees, changes to billing fees)

-- Direct revenue produced by the solution (e.g., Fee For Service reimbursements, Per Person Per Month payments, based on your contracts and entity type)
+- Direct revenue produced by telehealth (e.g., Fee For Service reimbursements, Per Person Per Month payments, based on your contracts and entity type)

-- Indirect revenue (hospitals: lower ALOS and more inventory for highest value hospitalizations, clinics, and practices: follow up visits)
+- Indirect revenue (for hospitals: lower ALOS and more inventory for highest value hospitalizations; for clinics, and practices: follow up visits)

-- Savings or avoided costs realized as a result of the solution
+- Savings or avoided costs realized as a result of implementing telehealth

-- Intangible benefits (more attractive to patients and providers, preparation for value-based payments, stabilized patients, greater appointment capacity, etc.)
+- Intangible benefits of telehealth (more attractive to patients and providers, preparation for value-based payments, stabilized patients, greater appointment capacity, etc.)

-To be sure, these four questions – and many others! — will arise in the course of your project.
-But if you take time in the beginning to consider them and their implications, you will be likely to design a better virtual care solution, and enjoy greater success.
+To be sure, these four questions – and many others! — will arise in the course of your telehealth project.
+But if you take time in the beginning to consider the implications, you will be likely to design a better telehealth solution, and enjoy greater success.